hyperledger/caliper/docs/v0.4.2/MonitorsAndObservers.md

       - http://192.168.1.100:2375/orderer.example.com
 ```

-The following declares the monitoring of all local docker containers, with a 5second update frequency:
+The following declares the monitoring of all local docker containers, with a 5 second update frequency:
 ```
 monitors:
   resource: